Mika Mármol

-Mika Mármol Medina (born 1 July 2001) is a Spanish professional footballer who plays for club Las Palmas.
+Mika Mármol Medina (born 1 July 2001) is a Spanish professional footballer who plays for Eredivisie club Feyenoord.
 Mainly a centre-back, he can also play as a left-back.

 Club career

 Barcelona

 Born in Terrassa, Barcelona, Catalonia, Mármol started his career with FC Barcelona in 2006.
-He left two years later and continued his development in the academies of UFB Jàbac Terrassa and CF Damm, before returning to Barcelona in June 2018.
-He made his senior debut with the reserves on 12 October 2019, coming on as a late substitute for Óscar Mingueza in a 3–0 Segunda División B home win over Orihuela CF.
+He left two years later and continued his development in the academies of UFB Jàbac Terrassa and CF Damm before returning to Barcelona in June 2018.
+He made his senior debut with Barcelona B on 12 October 2019, coming on as a late substitute for Óscar Mingueza in a 3–0 Segunda División B home win over Orihuela CF.

-On 1 July 2020, Mármol renewed his contract with Barça and was definitely promoted to the B-team.
-He became a regular starter for the side, and scored his first senior goal on 17 January 2021, in a 3–1 away loss against Gimnàstic de Tarragona.
+On 1 July 2020, Mármol renewed his contract with Barça and was permanently promoted to the B team.
+He became a regular starter for the side and scored his first senior goal on 17 January 2021 in a 3–1 away loss to Gimnàstic de Tarragona.

-Mármol made his first team – and La Liga – debut for Barcelona on 15 May 2022, replacing fellow youth graduate Alejandro Balde late into a 0–0 away draw with Getafe CF.
+Mármol made his first-team and La Liga debut for Barcelona on 15 May 2022, replacing fellow youth graduate Alejandro Balde late in a 0–0 away draw against Getafe CF.

 Andorra

 On 30 August 2022, Mármol signed a two-year contract with Segunda División newcomers FC Andorra.
-He became a regular starter for the club, and scored his first professional goal on 27 May 2023, netting his team's second in a 4–3 home win over Villarreal CF B.
+He became a regular starter for the club and scored his first professional goal on 27 May 2023, netting the second goal in a 4–3 home win over Villarreal CF B.

 Las Palmas

-On 11 August 2023, Mármol joined UD Las Palmas, newly-promoted to the top tier, on a three-year deal.
+On 11 August 2023, Mármol joined UD Las Palmas, newly promoted to the top tier, on a three-year deal.

+Feyenoord

+On 30 June 2026, Dutch club Feyenoord announced that Mármol had signed a four-year contract with the club.